BleachFinny/pentago2.0/README.txt

   the diameter of the marble, this will be uniform for each marble in a given board.
 Equality is determined by having the same size and Color.

 - Were there any significant stumbling blocks while you were implementing your game (related to your design, or otherwise)?

+  Trying to decide where certain operations should go was difficult.
+Separating the GUI and model required a lot of thinking and planning beforehand.
+Manipulating the colors of marble was particularly hard as I had to realize that moving the actual JComponent marbles would be far too inefficient.
+Additionally, the win checking process took a lot of code and drawing to ensure my algorithm accounted for every possible win condition.
+Networking and keeping the clients in sync was also quite tricky without the use of a 3rd party central server.
+There were many bugs in each of these aforementioned areas, but persistent work and consistent commenting helped keep my code organized.

 - Evaluate your design.
 Is there a good separation of functionality?
 How well is private state encapsulated?
 What would you refactor, if given the chance?

+  The design, in my opinion, is OK but not something I am proud of.
+I should have thought to separate the model and GUI better so it would be easier to test my implementations.
+The private state is not very well encapsulated due to this as one could modify a local board and ruin the game for the other player.
+If I were to redo this, I would move the Board GUI to another file and have Board only deal with back-end modeling.
+I would also adjust the layout of the board so it has even spacing between marbles across blocks.

 ========================